Our SISTERS

 Sister Jeanette Johnson

-From full time classroom teaching, to subbing and then private tutoring, Sister Jeanette is now retired from her teaching career that she loved.
-She now spends valuable time ministering in various ways to our Brown County Ursulines who are living at Mount Notre Dame Health Center in Cincinnati.
+From full time classroom teaching, to subbing and then private tutoring, Sister Jeanette is now retired from the teaching career she loved.
+She is now living at Mount Notre Dame Health Center and spends time ministering in various ways to Brown County Ursulines who are in residence with her and enjoys walking in the lovely outdoors.

 Sister Phyllis Kemper